Heat modulated affine stochastic volatility models for forward curve dynamics: Abstract

 \section{Abstract}

 We present a function-valued stochastic volatility model designed to capture the continuous-time evolution of forward curves in fixed-income or commodity markets.
 The dynamics of the (logarithmic) forward curves are defined by a Heath-Jarrow-Morton-Musiela stochastic partial differential equation modulated by an instantaneous volatility process that describes the second-order moment structure of forwards with different time-to-maturity.
-We propose to model the operator-valued instantaneous covariance by an affine process on the cone of positive trace-class operators with drift given by the Lyapunov operator of the Laplacian.
-The so defined infinite-rank stochastic volatility model is analytically tractable due to its affine structure and allows to model maturity specific risk and volatility clustering in forward markets.
-Furthermore, we introduce a numerically feasible spectral Galerkin approximation of the associated operator-valued generalized Riccati equations and study the robustness of the model with respect to finite-rank approximations by providing explicit error bounds on the approximation error.\\
+We propose to model the operator-valued instantaneous covariance by an affine process on the cone of positive Hilbert--Schmidt operators with drift given by the Lyapunov operator of the Laplacian.
+The resulting Hilbert-valued stochastic covariance model admits an affine transform formula and we derive the associated Feynman--Kac martingale identity.
+Furthermore, we analyze a numerically feasible spectral Galerkin approximation of the associated operator-valued generalized Riccati equations and derive finite-rank error bounds of the moment-generating function of the model.
+A pricing robustness statement for exponential flow-forward functionals is formulated and numerical illustrations are carried out in the case of a heat-modulated version of the BNS volatility model.\\

 \textbf{Keywords:} stochastic volatility, stochastic covariance models, forward curve dynamics, affine processes, Galerkin approximation, finite-rank approximation.